ozancanozdemir/Introduction_to_R_MetuStatClub/README.md

 + You can download the materials for Day 3 from [here](https://users.metu.edu.tr/ozancan/Day%203.zip)

++ You can download the materials for Day 4 from [here](https://users.metu.edu.tr/ozancan/Day%204.zip)

 **Note that the solutions of all inclass exercises are uploaded.**

 #### Exercises